Geta/EPi.Extensions/README.md

 If you need to check if the CategoryList has that category you can use the Contains() method.

     bool hasBikes = CurrentPage.Category.Contains("bikes");

+## External/friendly URL

+This can be useful when used together with sharing widgets.

+    string fullUrl = CurrentPage.GetFriendlyUrl();